mistysaha/LinkedIn-Job-Postings-Dashboard/README.md

 ## ✅ Conclusion

-This dashboard provides a clear view into current job market trends — helping job seekers, recruiters, or analysts understand salary benchmarks, hiring patterns by work type, and which companies/industries are actively hiring.
+This dashboard provides a clear view into current job market trends, helping job seekers, recruiters, or analysts understand salary benchmarks, hiring patterns by work type, and which companies/industries are actively hiring.

 ## 🚀 How to Use